Accessibility & Accommodations

 Southern State is committed to diversity, inclusion and accessibility in everything we do.
 That is why we are continuously taking steps to improve our site.

-Although a variety of access technologies are available for use with the Internet, we recommend using Microsoft Internet Explorer 9 or 10, or Firefox 41 or higher to provide you with the highest level of browser accessibility.
-When using programs that use Java we recommend that you use Java 7-79 or less.
+Although a variety of access technologies are available for use with the Internet, we recommend using Microsoft Edge 135 or 136, Google Chrome 135 or 136, or Firefox 137 or 138 or higher to provide you with the highest level of browser accessibility.

 If you are blind or visually impaired, these pages were designed to be accessible with most industry-standard screen readers.
 However, we recommend JAWS for Windows version 15 or later for the best speech synthesis.